LayanAlrouji/3D_Modeling_Animation/README.md

 ## 🦿 Phase 3: Basic Animation

 - Explanation of which parts were animated and how.

+The robot’s parts that simulate movement:

+Legs: The legs were animated using rotation to simulate walking.
+The rotation of the legs is controlled by the legMovem variable, which increases over time to create the walking motion.

+Head: The head rotates using the headRotate variable to simulate head turning, allowing the robot to look around.

+Wings: The wings are rotated to simulate bird motion, controlled by the wingMovem variable.
+This rotation makes the wings flap back and forth.

 - Any specific animation logic or hierarchical modeling techniques.

+Animation logic :

+Legs Animation: glRotatef(legMovement, 1.0f, 0.0f, 0.0f) used to animate the legs.
+The value of legMove increases with each frame, and when it exceeds a limit it resets to 0.0f.

+Head Animation: glRotatef(headRotation, 0.0f, 1.0f, 0.0f) used to animate the head rotation.
+The value of headRotate increments continuously, and when it exceeds a certain angle it resets to -45.0f, ensuring smooth rotation.

+Wings Animation: glRotatef(wingMovement, 1.0f, 0.0f, 0.0f).
+The wingMove variable is updated, and when it reaches the maximum rotation it resets to -30.0f, simulating flapping.

+hierarchical modeling techniques :

+glPushMatrix() & glPopMatrix() functions : used to isolate transformations for each body part (legs, head, wings) without affecting the others.
+This ensures each part of the robot can move independently.

 ---
 ### Week 15